akvist/Hotel-app-frontend/README.md

 The starting point of the elevators is that they are standing still.
 When pushing a button, the closest elevator will leave it's location and move towards the chosen floor with a pace of 2 seconds per floor and stop when it has arrived.
-If a botton is pushed while one or more elevators are moving, the closest free elevator will be called to the chosen floor.
+If a button is pushed while one or more elevators are moving, the closest free elevator will be called to the chosen floor.
 All three elevators can move at the same time.
 If a button is pushed while all three elevators are moving, the elevators will still finish with their current paths.
-The elevattor that arrives first to its destination will after its arrival start again and move to the chosen floor.
+The elevator that arrives first to its destination will after its arrival start again and move to the chosen floor.
 If a button is pushed and an elevator already is at the chosen floor, nothing will happen.